cyberwombat/morphjs/README.md

 # Morph

-MorphJS transforms object literals into different structures/formats using a simple schema.
+MorphJS transforms object literals into different structures using a simple schema such as formatting database results into a format suitable for an API output.

 ### Install